This study is provided by NADAC.

-For this survey, a sample of 1,373 nonprofit museums in 50 states and the District of Columbia was drawn from a universe of museums developed in a 1978 National Center for Education Statistics (NCES) Museum Universe Study.
-The sample was stratified by type, control, and size (as defined by operating expenditures).
-The purpose of the survey was to estimate the characteristics and educational role of the nonprofit museum universe.
+This survey collected data from 1,373 nonprofit museums in 50 states and the District of Columbia.
+The sample was drawn from a universe of museums developed in a 1978 National Center for Education Statistics (NCES) museum universe study.
+The purpose of the study was to estimate the characteristics and educational roles of the nonprofit museum universe.
 For the purpose of this survey, a museum was defined as an institution organized on a permanent basis for essentially educational or aesthetic purposes, which utilizes a staff, owns or uses tangible objects whether animate or inanimate, cares for these objects, and exhibits them to the public on a regular basis.
 A stratified, random sample was drawn from a sampling frame of 4,408 museums identified by the 1978 Museum Universe Survey.
 The survey instrument was mailed to museum directors on December 12, 1979.
 Non-respondent follow-ups included a reminder letter, telephone follow-up and a second survey mail-out, followed by a final telephone follow-up.

 Scope of Study